Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Wasserstein geometry in a finite volume

 From the result of the previous section, the Wasserstein distance in a finite volume can be written as

 Taking the statistical average gives

 When the volume is sufficiently large, this sum can be approximated by

-Here $k_{\max}$ is the maximum wave number corresponding to the smoothing scale or numerical resolution.
-This result shows that the Wasserstein distance in a finite volume depends on the minimum wave number $k_{\min}$ determined by the observational volume.
+Here $k_{\max}$ is the maximum wave number corresponding to the smoothing scale or numerical resolution. \CG{This result shows that the Wasserstein distance is sensitive to long-wavelength modes and therefore depends explicitly on the observational volume through $k_{\min}$.}